 This unit consists of two modules.

 This module aims to provide students from the various clinical streams across the Faculty with the opportunity learn with, from and about each other in order to improve their willingness and ability to collaborate across disciplines to develop and deliver high quality integrated care pathways for the individuals and communities with whom they work.

-This is an online module involving students from Psychology, Nursing, Occupational Therapy, Social Work, Dietetics and Medicine, Students will be allocated into an interprofessional 'service' team of approximately 8 students from across these professions.
+This is a cloud (online) module involving students from Psychology, Nursing, Occupational Therapy, Social Work, Dietetics and Medicine, Students will be allocated into an interprofessional 'service' team of approximately 8 students from across these professions.
 In these teams students will partake in two streams of study: the learning activities stream and the case management stream.